Our commitment to safety

 Here’s what we’ve done to make the Museum as safe as possible for everyone:

 - Reimagined and changed the Museum entrance to create a spacious and comfortable arrival experience for guests and attending staff

 - Instituted new cleaning and sanitization procedures in accordance with guidelines by the Centers for Disease Control and Prevention and the Association of Zoos and Aquariums.

 - Maximized hands-free transactions at admissions, stores, and cafe

 - Replaced all restroom faucets and soap dispensers with touch-free models

 - Installed alcohol-based, hand sanitizer stations throughout the campus

-- Required guests to wear facial masks.
+- Required guests (five and older) to wear facial masks when indoors.
 Learn more about our mask requirements.

 - Arranged café tables for distancing, eliminated indoor lines, and implemented an express grab-and-go menu.

 - Relocated some exhibits and seating to maximize the width of circulation corridors